JavaFXpert/quantum-music-playground/README.md

 The quantum circuit in this **Hats A** clip contains a column of four H gates on wires **q0** - **q3**, which defines one measure with a beat pattern full of sixteenth notes.
-The following image shows the Quantum Music Playground device after placing those **H** gates.
+The circuit also contains two of the *phase gates* obtained from right column of the toolbox, and a *control gate modifier* taken from the toolbox's left column.
+We'll discuss phase gates and control gate modifiers shortly, but let's analyze the results of progressively adding gates to this circuit.
+The following image shows the Quantum Music Playground device after placing only the **H** gates.

  ![Quantum Music Playground screenshot](./images/twinkle_hats_qmp_h_gates.png)

-Next, the following image shows the **Phase** button selected and the **Phs shft** slider adjusted so that the **Closed Hi-hat** is played.
+As with the **Kick** clip earlier, the **H** gates play a beat pattern on the Bass Drum.
+Next, the following image shows the **Phase** button selected and the **Phs shft** slider adjusted so that the **Closed Hi-hat** is played with the same beat pattern, having been shifted by a global phase.

 ![Quantum Music Playground screenshot](./images/twinkle_hats_qmp_global_phase_shift.png)

 To play the **Open Hi-hat** on the third sixteenth note of every beat, we employ one of the *phase gates*, specifically the **S** gate.
-The S gate rotates the phase on a wire by 4π/8 radians, which rotates the phase on each of the basis states TODOOOOOOO.
+The **S** gate rotates the phase on a wire by 4π/8 radians, which rotates the phase on each of the basis states TODOOOOOOO.

 ![Quantum Music Playground screenshot](./images/twinkle_hats_qmp_s_gate.png)